Graph Optimization Perspective for Low-Depth Trotter-Suzuki Decomposition: Description of the PFG and its Uses for Circuit Synthesis

 and likewise for left multiplication.
 Such a sign is then modded out in $\mc P$.
 However if we keep track of the overall sign of the Pauli operators under this mapping, the resulting map is 1-to-1 with the corresponding Clifford unitary up to an overall phase \cite{Aaronson2004}.
 This implies the symplectic group on the Pauli space, $\Sp(2N, \mb F_2)$ is equivalent to $C_N/\mc P'$ which we refer to as the {\it Clifford factor group}.
 Finally, the group naturally induces a group action on Pauli frames, $(\Sp(2N, \mb F_2), \mc B_N) \to \mc B_N$ via

-We show in the Supplemental Material that this group action is both free and transitive, which importantly implies that for any two frames $B_1, B_2,$ there is a unique symplectic automorphism and thus unique member of the Clifford factor group which connects them.
+We show in Appendix \ref{ap:group} that this group action is both free and transitive, which importantly implies that for any two frames $B_1, B_2,$ there is a unique symplectic automorphism and thus unique member of the Clifford factor group which connects them.

 To extend Pauli frames so as to encapsulate all Clifford untaries, we only need to include the sign of each Pauli operator contained in the frame.
-By convention, a member of the Pauli space is mapped to the corresponding member of the Pauli group (i.e. we chose the phase) which corresponds to the conventional Hermitian version in terms of the $X,Y$ and $Z$ operator definitions of Eqs. \eqref{eq:paulis} for each tensor factor of the Hilbert space.
+By convention, a member of the Pauli space is mapped to the corresponding member of the Pauli group (i.e. we assign a phase) which corresponds to the conventional Hermitian version in terms of the $X,Y$ and $Z$ operator definitions of Eqs. \eqref{eq:paulis} for each tensor factor of the Hilbert space.
 Using this convention, we can unambiguously define a sign for all Hermitian Pauli operators.
 We then view the signed frame $\underline B$ as defining the Clifford unitary $V_{\underline B}$ via the relation,

 where conjugation by the unitary is entry-wise for each member of the signed frame.
 By our convention, if we map the symplectic automorphism whose group action takes $B_0 \to B$ to the Clifford operator which takes the members of $B_0$ to $B$, where $B$ is nearly $\underline B$ but with all positive signs, then $ V_B^\dagger V_{\underline B}$ is equal to a Pauli operator.
 This residual Pauli operator, $p$ is such that it flips the signs of $B$ to that of $\underline B$ under conjugation.
-As $B$ is a basis for the Pauli space, the residual Pauli operators is given uniquely up to phase by
+As $B$ is a basis for the Pauli space, the residual Pauli operators is given uniquely up to a phase by

 Thus the additional signs resolve the left Pauli operator for the Clifford $V_{\underline B}$ over that of $V_B$ implying we have completely specified the full Clifford operation up to an overall phase.\footnote{A reasonable question one might have is why we don't include an extra bit in the Pauli space to represent the sign.
 Though this is possible in principle, this causes two problems.
 By definition, this would make the binary two-form $\lambda$ degenerate in this extended space, and thus could not be used to form any frame, let alone a Pauli frame.
 The second reason is that two-qubit Clifford gates such as CX are no longer linear in this extended space.
 Moreover, this non-linearity is not a practical problem for tracking the sign.
 See Supplemental Material for details.}